ben-laufer/CpG_Me/README.md

 `sbatch /share/lasallelab/programs/CpG_Me/Single-end/CpG_Me_SE_QC.sh`

 An [example report](Examples/multiqc_report.html) for single end sequencing is available in the `Examples` folder.
 There is currently a minor glitch in the paired end reports, where the temporary files for the different reads create empty columns.
 This can be fixed by clicking on the configure columns button above the general statistics table and re-selecting one of the visibile columns.
 Also, these reports can be customized by modifying the multiqc_config.yaml files for the [paired end](Paired-end/multiqc_config_PE.yaml) and [single end](Single-end/multiqc_config_SE.yaml) pipelines.

+## DMR calling
+Statistical testing for differentially methylated regions (DMRs) can be achieved by [DMRichR](https://github.com/ben-laufer/DMRichR), which utilizes the `cytosine_reports` folder created by CpG_Me.

 ## Citation